 Thanks to a concerted public awareness campaign over the years, people realize that smoking increases the risk of lung cancer.
 This cancer is the second most prevalent form in the United States and also the deadliest.
 However, many are surprised to learn that lifestyle factors – such as diet – can also play a role in the development of this kind of cancer.
 For instance, some studies have found that diets high in fruits and vegetables may lower the risk of lung cancer; in comparison, the risk increases when a person eats more red meat, saturated fats and dairy products.

-Now a new study out of MD Anderson Cancer Center—which is the largest of its kind—links eating a diet rich in high glycemic foods with an increased risk of developing lung cancer.
+Now a study out of the University of Texas MD Anderson Cancer Center — which is the largest of its kind — links eating a diet rich in high glycemic foods with an increased risk of developing lung cancer.
 It follows in the wake of other studies on the glycemic index that suggest that diets rich high glycemic index foods may contribute to type 2 diabetes and coronary heart disease.

 According to the University of Sydney’s Human Nutrition Unit of the School of Molecular Bioscience (which is the self-proclaimed home of this rating system), the glycemic index (GI) ranks carbohydrates on a scale of 0-100 based on the extent that blood sugar increases after eating the specific food.
 Foods that have a high GI are rapidly digested and absorbed, leading to large fluctuations in blood sugar levels.
 In contrast, foods that have low GI ratings are slowly digested and absorbed, thus leading to a gradual increase in both blood sugar and insulin levels.